Blog -

 3. Select the Integrations tab.

-• SendGrid API Key – paste in the SendGrid API key that you created in the previous step.
+• SendGrid API Key – Paste in the SendGrid API key that you created in the previous step.

-• Default From Email – this is the email address that your site’s emails will be sent from – e.g. “[email protected]”.
+• Default From Email – This is the email address that your site’s emails will be sent from – e.g. “[email protected]”.
 If you set up Domain Authentication in step #3, you can enter any email address that uses your domain name.
 If you set up Single Sender Verification, you must enter that exact email address.

-• Force From Email – this lets you force other plugins on your site to use this same email address.
+• Force From Email – This lets you force other plugins on your site to use this same email address.

-• Default From Name – this is the name that your site’s emails will be sent from.
+• Default From Name – This is the name that your site’s emails will be sent from.

-• Force From Name – this lets you force other plugins to use the same name.
+• Force From Name – This lets you force other plugins to use the same name.

 Once you’ve added everything, click the Save Changes button.